ericmikkelsen/ericmikkelsen.com-11ty/blog/just-right-line-height.md

 ## What is a good line height?

-Web type nerd Laura Franz says:
+Web type expert Laura Franz says:
 > Smaller type tends to need more line height, not less.
 A generous line height helps the eye to recognize small word shapes more easily, and it encourages horizontal motion when the eye gets tired of reading small text.

 [Balancing Line Length & Font Size In Responsive Web Design](https://www.smashingmagazine.com/2014/09/balancing-line-length-font-size-responsive-web-design/#line-height-and-font-size)